 This will include educator guided online learning activities within the unit site.

 |Scheduled learning activities - campus||

-4-day online class series in the break between T1 and T2, 1 x 4 day field trip, 2 x 2 hour online seminars per trimester.
+4-day online lecture series in the break between T1 and T2, 1 x 4 day practical experience (field trip), 2 x 2 hour online seminars per trimester.

 Introduction to Parks and Wildlife Conservation provides students with the opportunity to experience first-hand the issues associated with park management.
 This unit introduces students to an interdisciplinary approach to wildlife conservation and the management of parks and reserves.
 This unit also introduces students to contemporary skills and techniques applied to the assessment of wildlife populations in natural landscapes.
 The unit includes a field trip to Cape Conran Coastal Park where students gain first-hand experience using different field techniques and how to apply these techniques to wildlife conservation and park management situations.